DimBik/DimBik/README.md

 **_Tab 1: Tweet Location Map_**

-For the first tab, the longitude and latitude has been retreived from a local dataset of R and merged with our dataset.
-The coordinates of some cities have been initialised manually from Google Maps.
-All the tweets from a city X have the same coordinates and therefore a random number has been added to the longitude and latitude to avoid duplicated points on the map and distribute them around the city X. Below we see the first tab.
+For the first tab, the longitude and latitude were retreived from a local dataset of R and merged with the tweets dataset.
+The coordinates of some cities were manually initialised from Google Maps.
+All the tweets coming from a city X have the same coordinates, and therefore a random number was added to the longitude and latitude to avoid duplicated points on the map and distribute them around a city X. Below, the first tab is shown.

 ![tab1](/Photos/tab1.png)

-By clicking on a marker, users can access detailed information about the tweet and the user, including gender, Klout score, sentiment score, and other relevant metrics.
+By clicking on a marker, users can access detailed information about a tweet and a user, including gender, Klout score, sentiment score, and other relevant metrics.
 Additionally, this map is highly interactive, and users can filter the data based on the gender.

 **_Tab 2: Country Statistics Map_**